LagoLunatic/dsvrandom/README.txt

 Q: Why can I charge spells in midair sometimes?

 A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.

+Q: I'm using some experimental options, and I think I'm stuck.

+A: The experimental options are incomplete and it's rare for the game to be beatable if you use them.

 Q: There are a few candles with glitchy, corrupted-looking graphics.